Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Background and Related Work

-To give a sense of that diversity, we offer the following examples.
 Some engineers might be eager to attract funding to the foundations that run large open source projects.
-Large organizations are willing pay for the privilege of participating in the governance of projects.
-Hence, it is important to have a good ``public profile'' for the projects to keep these organizations being interested.
-In case of GitHub projects, feature ``number of stars'' has been recognized as a success and popularity measurement to look at.
+Large organizations are willing to pay for the privilege of participating in the governance of projects.
+Hence, it is important to have a good ``public profile'' for the projects to keep these organizations interested.
+In the case of GitHub projects, the feature ``number of stars'' has been recognized as a success and popularity measurement to look at~\cite{han2019characterization,borges2016understanding,borges2016predicting}.

-For another examples, other engineers must regularly report the status of their projects to the governing foundations.
+Also, many developers must regularly report the status of their projects to the governing foundations.
 Those reports will determine the allocations of future resources for these projects.
 For such reports, it is important to assess the projects compared to other similar projects.
-For example, in our interviews, we find some program managers argue that their project is scoring ``better'' than other similar projects since that project has more new contributors per month~\cite{xia21}.
-In our study, feature ``number of contributors'' is a suitable measure for this way of scoring.
+For example, some program managers argue that their project is scoring ``better'' than other similar projects since that project has more new contributors per month~\cite{xia21}.
+In our study, the feature ``number of contributors'' is a suitable measure for this way of scoring.

-For other examples (for where our metrics are useful), we note that many commercial companies use open-source packages in the products they sell to customers.
-For that purpose, commercial companies want to use packages that are predicted to stay healthy for some time to come.
-If otherwise, the open-source community stops maintaining those packages, then those companies will be forced into maintaining open-source packages which that they did not build and, hence, may not fully understand.
+We also note that many commercial companies use open-source packages in the products they sell to customers.
+For that purpose, commercial companies want to use relatively stable packages (i.e. no massive abnormal developing activities) for some time to come.
+Otherwise, if the open-source community stops maintaining or changes those packages, then those companies will be forced into maintaining open-source packages which they may not fully understand.